-Unfortunately I have to conclude my ySense review by saying that it’s not a platform I can strongly recommend at the current time.
+Unfortunately I have to conclude my ySense review by saying that it’s not a platform I can strongly recommend.

-A combination of surveys with endless screen-outs and a seemingly abandoned task area left me disappointed.
+The surveys with endless screen-outs left me disappointed.
 Yes, there’s potential to earn some money from the offers, but there are plenty of other places where you can do that.

 I should caveat my conclusion by saying that I tested out ySense from the UK.
 You MAY find in other countries that there’s more activity on the platform.
 But based on the ageing news stories on the home page this seems a little unlikely.

 I’d certainly be happy to hear any feedback in the comments if you have a more positive experience to share.
-Similarly, I will check back over the coming weeks and update my ySense review if things notably change.
+Similarly, I will continue to check back and update my ySense review if things notably change.